HOW TO START ANY MINDFUL PRACTICE

-And whilst we are on the subject: how do you start your own business, start your car on a cold morning or even, how do you start each and every day?
+How do you start your own business, how do you start your car on a cold morning or even, how do you start each and every day?

 In Tai Chi we are taught to start - as we mean to go on.
 But what does that mean?
 We obviously gather ourselves, check out weight, our position.
 But is there something else we are overlooking?